LucaMaccarini/InstaMacBot/README.md

 [![Maintenance](https://img.shields.io/badge/Maintained-no-red.svg)](https://GitHub.com/Naereen/StrapDown.js/graphs/commit-activity)

-In future I would like to rewind this project, amplifying it and making it into a working project also on smartphones
+In future I would like to upgrade this project making it working on both desktop and smartphone

 # Description
 This desktop app allows you to run some simple and intuitive bots on your instagram account.